-Effective January 1, 2023, SeatGeek, and other marketplaces, are required by the U.S. Internal Revenue Service (“IRS”) to issue a Form 1099-K for all sellers who receive gross payments of $600 or more from sales on their platform.
-This means, we’ll ask each seller to provide certain personal information (“Personal Information”), such as your Social Security Number (SSN) or Individual Tax Identification Number (ITIN), to issue a Form 1099-K once you reach $600 in gross sales* on SeatGeek.
-This new tax reporting requirement does not apply to your 2022 sales and taxes that you file in 2023.
+SeatGeek, and other online marketplaces, are required by the U.S. Internal Revenue Service (“IRS”) to issue a Form 1099-K for all sellers who receive gross payments of $20,000 from 200 transactions or more from sales on their platform.
+This means, we’ll ask each seller to provide certain personal information (“Personal Information”), such as your Social Security Number (SSN) or Individual Tax Identification Number (ITIN), to issue a Form 1099-K once you reach $20,000 from 200 or more transactions in gross sales* on SeatGeek.

 In addition, your Personal Information will also be used by SeatGeek to comply with certain Know Your Customer (KYC) and anti-money laundering requirements, and applicable economic sanctions programs, including those administered by the Office of Foreign Asset Control of the U.S. Department of Treasury.

-* Gross sales are calculated by finding the sum of the seller's total payout plus all fees (buyer fees and seller fees) for that seller's listings.
+* Gross sales are calculated by finding the sum of the seller's total payout plus all seller fees for that seller's listings.
 Gross sales will be greater than a seller's payout proceeds.